 To make sure employees follow the correct HACCP procedure, the food manufacturing business must make the procedure set available to their teams.

 - Establish a record system

 The Australian Institute of Food Safety believes that “any food manufacturing or packaging facility should keep verifiable and accurate records.”
 This ensures all parties remain on the same page and the HACCP plan is consistent across the board.

 Where do plastic pallets fit into the HACCP equation?

-During the food transport phase, manufacturing need to know the HACCP practices that they have applied during the production process is continued through to the client or customer.
+During the food transport phase, manufacturing needs to know the HACCP practices that they have applied during the production process are continued through to the client or customer.
 This is where plastic pallets from Eco Pallets can be of use.